-Length-based methods generally require constant recruitment, growth, natural mortality, and fishing mortality, in addition to the requirement that the length frequency data represent the size composition of the exploited size range of the stock.
-As real fisheries data may violate many assumptions required by length-based methods, in a review of data-poor methods, Edwards (2015) recommended that pending further testing by proponents of these approaches, they were not considered suitable for immediate application in New Zealand.
+Similarly, real fisheries data may violate many assumptions required by length-based methods.
+In a review of data-poor methods, Edwards (2015) recommended that pending further testing by proponents of these approaches, they were not considered suitable for immediate application in New Zealand.

 Amongst the four categories of potential methods, the area-based ERA method has been widely applied to bycatch risk assessment.
 Conceptually, the method is analogous to formal stock assessment as both indicator (F{cur}) and reference points (F{RPs}) are equivalent to those in formal stock assessment.
 This group of methods can be flexibly modified to suit the existing data.
 Indeed, varying versions have been developed according to available data.
-Furthermore, this method has been applied to two WCPFC elasmobranchs species.
-This method should be considered as the first choice for other data-poor WCPFC species.
+Furthermore, this method has been applied to two WCPFC elasmobranch species (Bigeye thresher and Porbeagle shark).
+We recommend this method to be the first choice for data-poor elasmobranch species in WCPO.